 It is a relative, not the same, as the brick warehouses in Red Hook that have the Fairway Market and are on the piers to either side of that store.
 One part of it's original business, storing hay, is part of the history of fuel, in that hay fed horses when they were the engines of public transportation, fire trucks, and private conveyances.

-A description and history of the storehouse was published in 2004 by Northern Ecological Associates for the Army Corp of Engineers in May and December, 2004, from which this article was based.
+A description and history of the storehouse was published in 2004 by Northern Ecological Associates for the in May and December, 2004.
 Here is an excerpt from the report (the full report is linked below):

 “S. W. Bowne Grain Storehouse, west side of the canal between Bay and Creamer Streets (Plate 3.24)